strategineer/personal-website/content/bin/speedruns/haste/index.md

 After you've attacked a boss for the last pip on their health bar, you can open the pause menu and select "Abandon Shard" to save a few seconds waiting for the scene transition.

+Then after hitting the "Complete Shard" button, open the pause menu and select the "exit" (?) button.
+Then click continue game on the main menu to skip through another dialogue/cutscene.

 ## Shop/Rest Back Portal

 Difficulty: Easy